muratk5n/thirdwave/en/README.md

 on sugar, in soda, in foods, etc, labeling it "government intrusion into daily lives".
-Many forget preferring sugar over fat, than creating an env for "exercise nuts" when it didnt work was part of a misplaced wave that happened outside them as well, outside the control of regular people.
+Many forget preferring sugar over fat, than creating an env for "exercise nuts" when it didnt work was part of a misplaced wave that happened (created) outside them as well, outside the control of regular people.
 They, their parents followed that dumb ass shit and ended up here.
 Now they should not pull out the "intrusion" argument in the 11th hour when some are trying to fix the problem for them.
 Many seem to forget they live in a modern world, where concentrated, centralized forces roam.

 ---